Maboroshy/midi-scripter/docs/overview.md

     log.green('This function receives messages from both ports')
 ```

-Callable subscription can have conditions provided as
+Callable subscription can have conditions provided as decorator arguments:
 `@input_port.subscribe(conditions)`.
 Conditions can be
 [message `.matches` arguments](#message-matching)
 or a [`CallOn` enum value][midiscripter.CallOn].

 MIDI Scripter includes its own [logger](api/logging.md) for debugging or feedback.
 Print log messages with `log('message')` or `log.red('colored message')`.
 The color methods are `red`, `yellow`, `green`, `cyan`, `blue` and `magenta`.

 Each call runs in its own thread, but all calls run in the same process.
-So if a call performs some heavy computing it can increase latency and
+So if a call performs some heavy computing, it can increase latency and
 jitter for the whole script.
 It's recommended to move heavy computing out
 of the main process with Python's
 [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html) module.